The Professional Doula Certification Program

 Professionalism is important in any field.
 In an emerging and changing field such as doula work, it is absolutely critical.

 The Professional Doula Certification Program provides a guided structure to help you to continue to expand your skills, communicate your education and qualifications to families, and provide documentation of your status as a Professional Doula.

 The Professional Doula Certification Program is the next step after you have attended your doula workshop.
 The program follows the path laid out in the Steps for Success.
 These steps are set up to help students build sustainable and profitable doula practices while expanding their skills and knowledge.
 Completion of the Development step & the Launch step enables you to graduate the Professional Doula Certification Program and earn your certificate of completion.

 What is included?

-Training Certificate – Upon completion of your training workshop, you will receive a certificate showing you have completed the workshop and agree to follow the Professional Doula Philosophy and Ethical Standards.
+Training Certificate – Upon completion of your online training course and attendance of Skill Day, you will receive a certificate showing you have completed training and agree to follow the Professional Doula Philosophy and Ethical Standards.

 Program Certificate – Upon completion of the Development and Launch steps in Steps to Success, you will receive your Program Graduate certificate showing you have graduated from the Professional Doula Certification Program.

 Professional Doula Philosophy & Ethical Standards – Provide ethical outlines for how you work with families and in the community.
 This gives you language to use to communicate your professionalism to both clients and their care providers.

 Why did you create the Professional Doula Certification Program?

 In short, I created it because doulas asked for it.